ClemensElflein/OpenMower/README.md

 This page only contains the basic overview of the project.
 To follow my current development state, check out my [Blog](https://x-tech.online/).

+# Patents, Local Laws, Liability
+Before building a robot based on the designs published here, please make sure that you are allowed to do so in your specific regions.
+There may be patents and / or laws prohibiting you of doing so.

+The code/schematics/PCB files are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+This basically means: I'm just documenting a project of mine here for free and I don't have the time and resources to check that devices built using this information will be safe to use, legal to use or even work as intended.
+You will need technical know-how to use this project and I'm not liable for any damages your devices do to anyone or anything.

 # License